Black hole: Properties and structure

-Physical properties
+Physical parameters

 The simplest static black holes have mass but neither electric charge nor angular momentum.
-These black holes are often referred to as Schwarzschild black holes after Karl Schwarzschild who discovered this solution in 1916.
+These black holes are often referred to as Schwarzschild black holes after Karl Schwarzschild, who discovered the solution in 1916.
 According to Birkhoff's theorem, it is the only vacuum solution that is spherically symmetric.
 This means there is no observable difference at a distance between the gravitational field of such a black hole and that of any other spherical object of the same mass.
-The popular notion of a black hole "sucking in everything" in its surroundings is therefore correct only near a black hole's horizon; far away, the external gravitational field is identical to that of any other body of the same mass.
+Contrary to the popular notion of a black hole "sucking in everything" in its surroundings, from far away, the external gravitational field of a black hole is identical to that of any other body of the same mass.

 Solutions describing more general black holes also exist.
 Non-rotating charged black holes are described by the Reissner–Nordström metric, while the Kerr metric describes a non-charged rotating black hole.
 The most general stationary black hole solution known is the Kerr–Newman metric, which describes a black hole with both charge and angular momentum.